zhaoyangkanshijie/algorithmByJS/README.md

 2. Click "start" and "end" to define the beginning point and the ending point
 3. Click "shortestPath" to draw the shortest path
 4. Click "clear" to clear the path
+## quick sort algorithm -> see quickSort.html
+1. Edit numbers or use the random numbers
+2. Click "sort" to sort the numbers